ZEISS-PiWeb/PiWeb-Api/_pages/025-measurements.md

 * Delete all measurements
 * Delete measurements for a particular part by its path
-* Delete measurements by its uuids
+* Delete measurements by their uuids

 {% assign exampleCaption="Delete the measurement with the uuid 4b59cac7-9ecd-403c-aa26-56dd25892421" %}
 {% assign comment="" %}